jrmenzel/vimix_os/docs/run_on_visionfive2.md

 StarFive # bootelf 0x50000000
 ```

-### From SD Card
+#### From SD Card

-Copy `build/kernel-vimix` to the root of the SD card.
+Create an SD card with a Ext2 file system.
+Copy `build/boot/kernel-vimix` to the root of the SD card.
 Reboot the board after inserting the SD card.
 ```
 StarFive # load mmc 1 0x50000000 kernel-vimix
 StarFive # bootelf 0x50000000